RuanvanderWalt/GMTK2023/README.md

 # Say Cheese, Brie!
-Source code for the game "Say Cheese, Brie!".
+Source code for the game "Say Cheese, Brie!", an entry for the GMTK Game Jam 2023.
 The game can be found [here](https://simon-adriaan.itch.io/say-cheese-brie)